 They deal with a myriad of hormones, a school load to rival most colleges, jobs, family life, relationships, the list goes on.
 That’s a lot to juggle.
 Most adults don’t even work as hard as a teenager is expected to and we likely have most of our life choices already figured out where they’re just beginning.

 I think we adults just forget what it was like to live in that fast lane of shifting cars and changing scenery.
-Which means, if we are frustrated with how things are going with our relationship with our teenagers, chances are there’s a communication problem.
+This means, if we are frustrated with how things are going with our relationship with our teenagers, chances are there’s a communication problem.

 And that’s good news!
 Because that can always be worked on.

 How to Talk to Your Teenager so They Will Listen

 There is a myriad of acclaimed experts that can teach far better than me on the parent/child relationship, but while you’re here, maybe my straightforward advice of proven techniques will resonate with you in some way.

 We are all on this parenting journey of surviving adolescence, and I think we can all agree we want lasting relationships with our kids during the teenage years and beyond.

 These are some tips I’ve watched better parents than me utilize in their own family and have helped us through some tough issues and strengthened communication during the inevitable stresses of teen life.